lunsdorf/grunt-writefile/README.md

 #### Advanced Options

-Scans for HTML template files inside a `template` directory and writes the structure to a directory named `public`.
+Scans for `*.html.hbs` files nested inside a `template` directory and writes the structure to a `public` directory.
 As `preserveExtension` is set to `false`, the file extension will be dropped when writing.
-So `index.html.hbs` will become `index.html`.
+Thereby `index.html.hbs` will become `index.html`.

-*If you use the `paths` object, you probably want to run this task after all other file manipulating tasks (like [less](https://www.npmjs.org/package/grunt-contrib-less) or [uglify](https://www.npmjs.org/package/grunt-contrib-uglify)) to make sure you get the right directory contents.*

 ```js